-5.1 Use of Mobile Phones Policy

-5.1.1 This is a requirement for all Nursery or primary schools with EYFS.

-5.1.2 Our policy on use of mobile phones, cameras and sharing of images is set out in a separate document and is reviewed annually.
+- 5.1 Use of Mobile Phone and Smart Technology/Wearable and/or Portable Devices Policy - 5.1.1 This is a requirement for all Nursery or primary schools with EYFS. - 5.1.2 Our policy on use of mobile phones and other smart devices, cameras and sharing of images is set out in a separate document and is reviewed annually.
 It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.

-6.0 GOVERNING BODY SAFEGUARDING RESPONSIBILITIES
+6.0 GOVERNING BOARD SAFEGUARDING RESPONSIBILITIES

-- 6.1 Governing bodies should ensure they facilitate a whole school/college approach to safeguarding.
+- 6.1 Governing boards should ensure they facilitate a whole school/college approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - 6.2 The governing body fully recognises its responsibilities with regards to safeguarding and promoting the welfare of children.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - 6.2 The governing board fully recognises its responsibilities with regards to safeguarding and promoting the welfare of children.
 It aims to ensure that the policies, procedures and training in school are effective and comply with the law and government guidance at all times.